chunyenHuang/trand/README.md

 # my-stuff
+This is a website for people to manage their stuff(mostly stuff in closet) and share their idea with other people.
 ## Functionality:
+### User can manage own closets
+1. multiple closets available, like spring, summer...
+2. picture gallery
-User can manage own closets (multiple closets available, like spring, summer... clothes, dress, wallet, handbags, watches, sunglasses…. picture gallery category description with name, brand, price, purchased date, tags, sold? sort and search
+3. category (clothes, dress, wallet, handbags, watches, sunglasses….)
+4. description with name, brand, price, purchased date, tags, sold?
+5. sort and search

-User can make combination and document combine suite document on date or events
+### User can make combination and document
+1. combine suite
+2. document on date or events
-User can share and follow on other users timeline based on dress
+3. User can share and follow on other users
+4. timeline based on dress

-User can view recommends
+### User can view recommends
-weather
+1. weather
-trend
+2. trend
-fashion
+3. fashion
-following
+4. following
-random combination of closet
+5. random combination of closet

-login with Facebook
+### Login with Facebook

 ## Database Structure
 Users